Skip to content

 Custom Filesystem Factory

 The bundle has no concept of "custom" filesystems — every filesystem is created by a FilesystemFactory.
-To plug in your own protocol, implement Flow\Bridge\Symfony\FilesystemBundle\Filesystem\FilesystemFactory:
+To plug in your own backend, implement Flow\Bridge\Symfony\FilesystemBundle\Filesystem\FilesystemFactory:

 namespace App\Flow;